🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 If you want to be able to hack or defend systems, it’s not a terrible idea to learn the basics of some programming languages right?

 This is why a lot of companies have Python (and a few other languages) listed as a required skill in their job posts, even if you never actually write code in your day-to-day work.
-Trust me when I say that it's worth learning.
+Trust me when I say that it's worth learning - even if you struggle at first.
 At the very least, if you learn to code, you'll also stand out when you apply for posts that don't request it.

 Finally, learning to code will also give you outside the box thinking skills, as well as additional underlying technical and system knowledge.